buttiprathyu/roberental/README.md

 # roberental
-Robe Rental - A web application for renting clothes
+Robe Rental - A web application for renting clothes using HTML, CSS, Angular, Java, AWS.